Zeynep Tufekci: Career

-In 2020 during the COVID-19 pandemic, Tufekci wrote numerous articles explaining the importance of flattening the curve, the importance of mask wearing, and academic articles covering the evidence for mask wearing.
-Tufekci was critical of the mainstream media for failing to explain the importance of mask wearing, and is often cited as one of the first to take up the importance of mask wearing in the mainstream media.
+In 2020 during the COVID-19 pandemic, Tufekci was critical of the mainstream media for failing to explain the importance of mask wearing, and is often cited as one of the first to take up the importance of mask wearing in the mainstream media.
 This led to Tufekci becoming one of the academics who advised the WHO on adopting a mask recommendation.
-In March 2023, Tufekci criticized the findings and authors of a Cochrane systematic review that she argued did not accurately communicate the totality of evidence for mask wearing.
-Tufekci has also written articles advocating for the importance of outdoor spaces, encouraging beaches and parks to stay open during the COVID-19 pandemic, calling for clearer ventilation guidelines to mitigate the airborne transmission of COVID-19, and also about advocating for a single-dose and/or delayed booster trial for the mRNA COVID-19 vaccines.

-In addition to her mainstream media writing during the COVID-19 pandemic, Tufekci has co-authored articles published in peer reviewed academic journals reviewing evidence that the SARS-CoV-2 virus is airborne.
-Her academic co-authors are interdisciplinary, and have included British medical professor, Trisha Greenhalgh, and environmental engineering professor, Linsey Marr.
-In an April 2021 "Head to Head" News and Views article in the British Medical Journal, accompanying a review, "Covid-19: What do we know about airborne transmission of SARS-CoV-2?", Tufekci and her co-authors argued against outdoor mask policy, and addressed how access to safer, ventilated, outdoor space is an equity issue.
+In addition to her mainstream media writing during the COVID-19 pandemic, Tufekci has co-authored articles published in peer-reviewed academic journals reviewing evidence that the SARS-CoV-2 virus is airborne, with British medical professor Trisha Greenhalgh and environmental engineering professor Linsey Marr.